 “Beware of false prophets, who come to you in sheep’s clothing, but underneath are ravenous wolves.
 By their fruits you will know them” (Mt 7:15-16).

 So as not be taken in by false prophets within in our Church and society, and most importantly, so as not to be wolves in sheep’s clothing ourselves, we need to know the Shepherd.
-We need to know, as St Irenaeus (whose feast we celebrate tomorrow) described: Jesus, “who did, through His transcendent love, become what we are, that He might bring us to be even what He is Himself” (p.
+We need to know, as St Irenaeus (whose feast we celebrate on Monday the 28th) described: Jesus, “who did, through His transcendent love, become what we are, that He might bring us to be even what He is Himself” (p.
 526 Against Heresies, Book V, Introduction).
 Jesus Christ, the second person of the Trinity, who entered and embraced our fallen and wounded condition to become fully human while remaining fully divine, came to shine a light on that which causes division and disunity.
 Jesus came to reveal those sinful acts which estrange us from God and one another.
 Jesus came to show us the value of our unique dignity as human beings, the wonder of God’s creation that we are, and empower us so as to restore our relationship with God and one another.